sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse-and-quint/downloading-and-installing-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>Installing iMMERSE Public GitHub Shaders</summary>

 Setting up iMMERSE shaders is a breeze.

 Simply use the ReShade Installer and select `iMMERSE` during the shader installation process!

-For detailed instructions on installing shaders through the ReShade Installer, check out our guide on [installing ReShade and its shaders](https://guides.martysmods.com/docs/).
+For information on installing shaders through the ReShade Installer, check out [our guide for installing ReShade and its avaliable shaders](https://guides.martysmods.com/docs/basic-reshade-guides/downloading-and-installing-reshade/).

 </details>